redcurry/LearningUnity/README.md

     button, next to the add keyframe button)
   * Link the event to an existing method of a component attached to the object being animated
+  * Useful for performing a sound or causing damage to player at exact enemy attack in animation

 * Animator controller
   * When an animation clip is created, an animatior controller